 This space has a large room with the GE Discovery ST PET/CT system (8 slice CT) and another large room with the GE 710 PET/CT scanner (64 slice CT).
 There is a large common control room for the operation of the two scanners.
 There is an additional work area for image processing.
 In addition there is an electronics room, patient waiting area, patient uptake, patient restroom, and hot lab.
 The hot lab contains shielded storage areas for radioactive materials and radioactive waste.
-There is also a Capintec dose calibrator, radiation safety monitoring equipment, and Capintec single sample well counter.
+There is also a Capintec dose calibrator, radiation safety monitoring equipment, Capintec single sample well counter, and a PerkinElmer Wizard2 Gamma Counter.
 Additional equipment includes a centrifuge and a glucometer.
-The image process equipment consists of three GE Unix workstations, two GE AW workstations, iMac computer, PCs and a high performance server (Universal 2U Dual Quad-core Xeon with 4 terabytes of disk).
-In addition, there is a high end workstation for processing images for the Inveon micro PET/SPECT/CT scanner.
+The image process equipment consists of three GE Unix workstations, a GE AW workstation, iMac computer, PCs, and a high-performance server (Universal 2U Dual Quad-core Xeon with 4 terabytes of disk).
+In addition, there is a high-end workstation for processing preclinical images.

 The GE Discovery ST is an advanced PET/CT scanner that combines PET and CT into one inherently registered image.
 The system includes the Discovery Dimension operator’s environment.
 The fused images capture essential information from each imaging technology to shed new light on oncology, cardiology, and neurology.
 The scanner is the only currently available tomograph optimized for both 3D and 2D imaging with full septa for optimal imaging of patients of all sizes.
 Isotropic crystal design also accurately shows lesion size and shape.
-The device features 30-mm thick BGO detector crystals, selected for effectiveness with cancer radiotracers for the highest stopping power.
+The device features 30 mm thick BGO detector crystals, selected for effectiveness with cancer radiotracers for the highest stopping power.
 It also contains square quad photomultiplier tubes specially engineered to boost the detector’s efficiency at collecting image information significantly.
 It also includes a full-featured eight-slice GE LightSpeed multi-slice CT with attenuation correction.
 The Discovery ST can also be used as a stand-alone CT.
 It simultaneously acquires multiple adjacent slices of anatomy with solid-state GE HiLight Matrix detectors that include high X-ray stopping power, low afterglow, and z-axis uniformity and transparency.
-The tomograph has optimized image quality which covers a full range of applications with speeds of up to 0.5 seconds and variable scan speeds adjustable in 0.1-second increments.
+The tomograph has optimized image quality that covers a full range of applications with speeds of up to 0.5 seconds and variable scan speeds adjustable in 0.1-second increments.
 It features a 100 cm bore length and a large 70 cm bore width, minimizing patient claustrophobia.
 Connectivity to various systems is through PET and CT DICOM 3.0.
 The system includes both respiratory and cardiac gating capabilities.
 It also includes two GE Advantage Workstations (AWS) for image review and processing.

 - Infrastructure and support for grant submittal and management to foster all aspects of research on medical imaging technology

 - Imaging expertise to all departments within the university campus.
-This includes instrumentation as well as Physics and Radiology support for University projects in areas of high end human imaging
+This includes instrumentation as well as Physics and Radiology support for University projects in areas of high-end human imaging.